Pono Grown Farm

 Terms & Conditions

 Pono Grown Farm & Nature Camp is an OUTDOOR camp, so please have children arrive well fed, sun-protected, and ready to play outside.
 Two dedicated shade structures will serve as our camp’s home base, and the barn will be available for shelter as needed on stormy days, and we will explore in all types of weather.

 REFUNDS & CANCELATIONS A $100 deposit is required to hold each camper’s space PER WEEK of camp.
 This deposit is non-refundable except in the case of camp cancelation due to mandates for the COVID-19 situation extending beyond 5/31/21.
 The remaining balance of camp fees is due by drop off on the first day of camp.
 If attending multiple weeks, balance can be paid at once or weekly.
 In situations where we feel a child has social or emotional needs beyond our capacity, we may need to withdraw the child from camp, and in these rare cases a partial refund may be issued at our discretion for the remainder of the program.

-FOOD & WATER Please pack a nutritious lunch for your child each day along with one snack for half-day campers and two snacks for full-day campers.
+FOOD & WATER Please pack a nutritious lunch for your child each day along with two snacks.
 Also send your child with a full water bottle each morning.
 Water will be available for refills as needed, but having it full to start each day saves us time and energy with the group.

 SUN & RAIN The children will be outdoors a good portion of each day, so please dress them appropriately, and apply sunscreen BEFORE camp.
 Counselors can assist in reapplying (especially for full day campers) but only if you send the sunscreen of your choice labeled with your child’s first name.
 We will also be wearing hats while in the sun, so be sure to send one, and prep your camper for hat wearing!
 We hope at some point to have some rain, so even if you don’t think it will rain, send a raincoat for your child as we will venture out in all weather.